jesseleite/caravel/README.md

 Your model's `$fillable` property is very important as it tells Caravel which fields need form input rendering.

 The public `$caravel` property contains field modifiers and validation rules.
-These are optional, and there are two ways to approach such configuration on a field.
+These are optional, and there are two ways to approach such configuration on a field:

 1. Shorthand string, which allows you to quickly specify field type (eg. `type:simplemde`), as well as Laravel validation rules.
 Using pipe `|` separators for specifying multiple modifiers.